NeuralEnsemble/cobrawap/pipeline/stage03_trigger_detection/README.md

 ## Usage
 In this stage offers alternative trigger detection methods, from which one can be selected via the `DETECTION_BLOCK` parameter.
+There are additional filter blocks to post-process the detected triggers, they can be selected via the `TRIGGER_FILTER` parameter.

 ## Blocks
 |Name | Description | Parameters |